First Baptist Church, Frederick, Maryland

 After a detailed feasibility study concerning the upgrading of our facilities at our present location, the church voted in June 1998 to purchase property on Bowers Road at a cost of $700,000.
 This note was paid in October 2002.
 We had our first service in the newly completed church building on Sunday, January 20, 2008.

 2020 was the year of the global pandemic (COVID-19).
 We had our last normal Sunday on March 15 due to closure orders from the governor.
 Sermons were presented online and some Sunday school classes continued to meet on computers and other online devices via a technology known as Zoom.
-The church doors opened on a limited basis for a 10:00 AM combined worship on June 14 with temperatures taken in the lobby and chairs “socially distanced” in the sanctuary.
+The church doors opened for two services on May 31 at 9:00 AM and 11:00 AM.
+Due to low attendance, the decision was made to have a combined service at 10:00 AM starting on June 7.
+Temperatures were taken in the lobby and chairs “socially distanced” in the sanctuary.
 Masks were required to be worn.
 Hand sanitizers and disinfectant wipes were in the lobby and hugs and handshakes were replaced by elbow bumps.
 An average of 40 people physically attended church each Sunday and our congregation continued to faithfully support our church financially.
 Sermons continued to be presented online for those who chose to stay at home.
 On July 31 the church was used by the U. S. Census Bureau to train enumerators for the 2020 Census.

 We have been blessed with the talents of many professional ministerial staff to assist our pastors.
 Miss Jane Fout 1954-1956, Carlton E. Winters 1957-1962, Robert L. Sessoms 1964-1965, John Clough 1967-1970, Paul Bowen 1972-1976, William A. Kelley 1976 -1989, Byron Sherbenou 1976-1989, Michael Watterson 1989-1992, the Rev. James Wood 1990-1996, the Rev. Roger Weaver 1993-1997, the Rev. Duane Musgrove 1997-2003, the Rev. Shannon McWilliams 2003-2006, the Rev. Chip Handrich 2005-January 14, 2018, the Rev. Richard Krauss 1998-present, and Jim Dent February 28, 2018-present.